CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a8.md

 ## Next steps

-The team has come up with a feasible solution that addresses the need of having a unique digital identity shared across all publishers.
-With the very basics in place, the rest of the project will aim to complete a blueprint with a business plan, that will be the final project deliverable.
+The team has come up with a feasible solution that addresses the need for a unique digital identity shared across all publishers.
+Once the foundations have been laid, the rest of the project will aim to complete a blueprint with a business plan, that will be the final project deliverable.

  [^1]: https://w3c.github.io/did-core
  [^2]: https://w3c-ccg.github.io/did-primer